-Top term: Material objects
+Top term: material objects

-This term classifies things with physical substance that constitute complete units and have a relatively stable form with identifiable boundaries.
+Scope note: This term classifies things with physical substance that constitute complete units and have a relatively stable form with identifiable boundaries.
 Such units can be natural or man-made (with regard to origin), simple or complex (with regard to composition) or consist of parts.
 In this latter case it is possible that the parts are either distinct and independent from the unit of which they are a part (e.g. a cave on a mountain) or that they have to be defined with reference to the sum of the parts (e.g. chess-chessmen).

-Hierarchy "Mobile objects"
+4.1.
+Hierarchy "Mobile Objects"

-This hierarchy comprises types of material objects that result from human endeavour, have aesthetic, cultural, historical, scientific, or other utilitarian value, and are by design or through collecting portable functional entities.
+Scope note: This hierarchy comprises types of material objects that result from human endeavor, have aesthetic, cultural, historical, scientific, or other utilitarian value, and are by design or through collecting portable functional entities.

-Top term: Mobile objects
+Top term: mobile objects

-This term classifies material objects that result from human endeavour, have aesthetic, cultural, historical, scientific, or other utilitarian value, and are by design or through collecting portable functional entities.
+Scope note: This term classifies material objects that result from human endeavor, have aesthetic, cultural, historical, scientific, or other utilitarian value, and are by design or through collecting portable functional entities.

-Term: Stelae
+Term: stelae